 Short-term Care: Facilitates Functional Improvement

-This metric measures the percentage of short-term care patients who saw functional improvements, such as with activities of daily living.
-Some argue that this is a reasonable measure of a facility's rehabilitation services.
+This metric measures the percent of short-term care patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Some believe this is a reliable measure of rehabilitation services.

 Scores for Minneapolis, MN